prmr/JetUML/docs/functional/DarkMode.md

 5. The text is rendered.
 6. The attributes of the GraphicsContext is restored to its state before the operation.

-### Tool Bar Icons
+### Tool Bar

-The `ToolBar` is a special case, which is a Control component, but with Canvases as the icons -DiagramTabToolBar (Object or Sequence)
-	- The background color and buttons are style by CSS
-	- The icons of the toolbar buttons and the popup menu items, which appear when right-clicking on the canvas, are done using the GraphicsContext.
+`DiagramTabToolBar` is a special case, in that it is styled using a combination of `DarkMode.css`, and `ColorScheme`.
+The background and `SelectableToolButton`s in the `DiagramTabToolBar` is styled using CSS, while the button icons are `Canvas` objects, so they depend on `ColorScheme` and `GraphicsContext` in the same way the main `Canvas` does.  `DiagramTabToolBar` also aggregates a `ContextMenu`, which appears with the same tools as the `DIagramTabToolBar` when right-clicking on the `Canvas`, and it is styled in the same way as the `DiagramTabToolBar`.

+Whenever dark mode is turned on or off, the icons of the tool bar buttons, which represent diagram elements such as nodes and edges, also need to be updated.
+This is done by calling `recreateButtonIcons()`, which collects all the buttons in `DiagramTabToolBar` and `ContextMenu`, and creates new `Canvas` instances for the icon of each `SelectableToolButton`.

 ```java
 private void recreateButtonIcons()